-1. In accordance with the "Changchun Declaration" adopted at this Mayors Conference, participant cities from the Conference pledged to make their utmost efforts for the resolution of global environmental problems, and to share information and experiences.
+1. In accordance with the "Changchun Declaration" adopted at this Mayors Conference, participant cities from the Conference pledged to make their utmost efforts for the resolution of global environmental

-- 2. The "Subcommittee in order to Research Case Examples of Environmental Issues in Winter Cities" was established, with the city of Sapporo acting as Secretariat. - 3.
+- problems, and to share information and experiences. - 2.
+The "Subcommittee in order to Research Case Examples of Environmental Issues in Winter Cities" was established, with the city of Sapporo acting as Secretariat. - 3.
 For services rendered for the growth and development of the WWCAM, former mayor of Ulaanbaatar Miyegombo Enkhbold was awarded honorary membership. - 4.
 For services rendered for the growth and development of the WWCAM, mayor of Taebaek Hong Soon II will be awarded honorary membership as of June, 2006. - 5.
 The city of Prince George, Canada, was selected as the host city for the 14th World Winter Cities Conference for Mayors, to be held in 2010. - 6.
 The host of this Conference, Mayor Yejing Zhu, and the citizens of Changchun who supported the administration of the Mayors Conference were praised for their efforts.

 - 1. Dates: January 15-16, 2006 - 2.
-Venue: Changchun Euro Asia Shopping Mall

-3. Exhibitors: 200 businesses and organizations from 7 countries
+Venue: Changchun Euro Asia Shopping Mall - 3.
+Exhibitors: 200 businesses and organizations from 7 countries

-- 1. Dates: January 15-17, 2006 - 2.
-Venue: Changchun Shangri-La Hotel
+- 1. Dates: January 15-17, 2006

+- 2. Venue: Changchun Shangri-La Hotel

-3. Speakers: 28 speakers from 18 cities in 6 countries
+- 3. Speakers: 28 speakers from 18 cities in 6 countries

-19 cities from 11 countries

-Canada: Prince George

-China: Changchun, Harbin, Jilin, Jixi, Jiamusi, Qiqihar, Shen- yang

-Estonia: Maardu

-Greenland: Nuuk

-Japan: Aomori, Sapporo

-Korea: Taebaek

-Mongolia: Ulaanbaatar

-Norway: Tromsø

-Russia: Novosibirsk

-Yuzhno-Sakhalinsk

-U.S.A.: Anchorage

-As of March, 2006
+Canada: Prince George Changchun, Harbin, Jilin, China: Jixi, Jiamusi, Qiqihar, Shenyang Estonia: Maardu Greenland: Nuuk Aomori, Sapporo Japan: Korea: Taebaek Ulaanbaatar Mongolia: Norway: Tromsø Russia: Novosibirsk Yuzhno-Sakhalinsk U.S.A.: Anchorage As of March, 2006